AdaUchendu/AdaUchendu.github.io/index.md

 title: Adaku Uchendu

 ---
 I am an AI Engineer & Researcher at MIT Lincoln Lab.
 I earned my Ph.D. in [Information Sciences and Technology](https://ist.psu.edu/) at The Pennsylvania State University under the guidance of [Dr. Dongwon Lee](http://pike.psu.edu/dongwon/) at the [PIKE Lab](http://pike.psu.edu/) in August 2023.
 While at Penn State, I was a Button-Waller Fellow, an NSF Scholarship for Service Scholar, and an Alfred P. Sloan Scholar.
 I earned a B.S. in Mathematics, with a minor in Statistics at [University of Maryland Baltimore County](https://umbc.edu/) (UMBC) in May 2018.
 While at UMBC, I was a McNair scholar and a member of Pi Mu Epsilon (the Mathematical Honorary Society).
-My research interests are: Artificial Intelligence, Machine Learning, and Data mining in the application domain of Cybersecurity.
+My research interests are: Artificial Intelligence, Machine Learning, and Data Mining in the application domain of Cybersecurity.
 Specifically, I am interested in:
 * NLP (Natural Language Processing)
 * NLG (Natural Language Generation), such as Large Language Models (LLMs)